tendermint/tendermint/CONTRIBUTING.md

 Every fix, improvement, feature, or breaking change should be made in a pull-request that includes an update to the `CHANGELOG_PENDING.md` file.

+A feature can also be worked on a feature branch, if its size and/or risk justifies it (see #branching-model-and-release) below.

 ### What does a good changelog entry look like?

 Changelog entries should answer the question: "what is important about this